 The job-hunting process can be very fast-paced and so finding the best routine early on will be useful in the long-term.
 If you are more productive in the mornings then use this time for the more challenging tasks.
 The mornings are also a good time to make follow-up calls or send emails to the companies you’re targeting.
 Similarly, if you are evening person make the most of this time by filling in online applications.

-Once you begin the search, find your preferred technique to keep your status with each company up to date, for example a spreadsheet, mind map or colour coded system.
-Maybe use an app such as Jibber Jobber, which will allow you to keep all your numerous contacts in one place.
+Once you begin the search, find your preferred technique to keep your status with each company up to date, for example, a spreadsheet, mind map or colour-coded system.
 Finally, categorise your email responses into folders according to the status of the application.